HayoonSong/Transfer-learning-for-EEG-MI-classification-cross-subjects/README.md

 To separate the target data and source data from the combined train data and evaluation data:<br/>

     python data_generator/data_preprocessing.py --data_dir ../data/

+## Model
+We use EEGNet
+Original authors have uploaded their code here https://github.com/vlawhern/arl-eegmodels

 ## Baseline
 To compare the performance of Transfer Learning model and Traditional Neural Network,